foxprimegames/Little-Known-Galaxy-Parser/README.md

 friendship_points.py --<br>
   Data dump of how to earn frienship points and their amounts for different actions.

+library_sim.py --<br>
+  Data dump of all of the books for the LIBRARY.sim.
+This output should be put in `Module:Library/data`.

 # Util Scripts --<br>
 guid_utils.py - All of the mapping stuff in one place. unity_yaml_loader.py - Custom constructor to handle Unity's specific YAML tags, in its own file for modularization, so it can be called from other scripts.